tnguyen21/tnguyen21/README.md

 ### 🛠 I’m currently working on ...

-- Making U.S. digital government services better as a Software Engineering Fellow with [Coding it Forward](https://www.codingitforward.com/civic-digital-fellowship/)
+- 🌿 nothing 🌿 -- have a nice break before I start my next role as a Jr. Machine Learning Engineer @ [Nuuly](https://www.nuuly.com/)

 ### 📫 How to reach me ...